DevOps-CSC519-591-791/DevOps-M4/README.md

 # DevOps-M4: Incremental Testing Toolkit
-This is the repository for [DevOps special milestone](https://github.com/CSC-DevOps/Course/blob/master/Project/M4.md).We built an incremental testing toolkit to achieve test priority purpose.
+This is the repository for [DevOps special milestone](https://github.com/CSC-DevOps/Course/blob/master/Project/M4.md).
+We built an incremental testing toolkit to achieve test priority purpose.
 And we use [solar-calc](https://github.ncsu.edu/DevOps-Milestones/solar-calc) as our node.js application.
  - Node.js application: [link](https://github.ncsu.edu/DevOps-Milestones/solar-calc)
  - Screencast: [link](https://youtu.be/GsuOUdD1swY)